-- (1) Submit a requisition, specifications and recommended vendors to the Purchasing Department far enough in advance of the desired purchase date to allow time for the formal bidding process.
-(6-8 weeks) - (2) Be present and prepared to discuss the request at the meeting of the Commissioners' Court during which the need of the item and the bid specification are considered.
+(1) Submit a requisition, specifications and recommended vendors to the Purchasing Department far enough in advance of the desired purchase date to allow time for the formal bidding process.
+(6-8 weeks)

 Purchasing Department's Responsibilities

 - (1) Review bid specifications to determine adequacy in light of general requirements and to insure that they are not unduly restrictive. - (2) Prepare final bid specifications for Department's approval. - (3) Prepare advertising request, vendor list and conduct pre-bid conferences if required. - (4) Distribute bid specifications to vendors.